rareylab/fast_grow_server/README.md

 a [shape-based](https://doi.org/10.1021/acs.jcim.0c00920) algorithm.
 A detailed explanation of the method can be found in the accompanying paper:

-Patrick Penner, Virginie Martiny, Louis Bellmann, Florian Flachsenberg, Marcus Gastreich, Christophe Meyer and Matthias Rarey (submitted) FastGrow: On-the-Fly Growing and its Application to DYRK1A
+Patrick Penner, Virginie Martiny, Louis Bellmann, Florian Flachsenberg, Marcus Gastreich, Isabelle Theret, Christophe Meyer and Matthias
+Rarey (submitted) FastGrow: On-the-Fly Growing and its Application to DYRK1A

 A running instance of the web application can be found